tiyashapal22/test/project/report.md

 ### Report Long Description
 	- Provides drill-down access to the Job Summary report, where you'll find specific status messages and scheduling information.
 	- When you generate this report, several scoping options enable you to narrow the report and also to define how the data is displayed.
-	- When you generate this report, several scoping options enable you to narrow the report and also to define how the data is displayed## Job Summary
+	- This report is equivalent to the following NetBackup OpsCenter report(s): Failed Job Count, Job Status, Partially Successful Job Count, Successful Job Count## Job Summary(150)
 ### Report Short Description
 `View details related to the data represented in the bars shown in the Job Status Summary chart.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 38 Seconds
     Max Execution Time(recent) : 01 Hours: 00 Minutes: 07 Seconds
 ### Report Long Description
 	- When you generate this report, several options enable you to narrow the scope of the report and also to define how the data will be displayed.
-	- When you generate this report, several options enable you to narrow the scope of the report and also to define how the data will be displayed## Job Volume Summary
+	- This report is equivalent to the following NetBackup OpsCenter report(s): All Failed Backups, Backup Window Failures, Client Restore, Job Details, Job Size, Partially Successful Job Details, Restore Job Details## Job Volume Summary(200)
 ### Report Short Description
 `Represents "how much" data has been backed up each day.
 You can use the information to ascertain problematic time periods, consumption trends, and scheduling peaks.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 13 Seconds
     Max Execution Time(recent) : 00 Hours: 05 Minutes: 50 Seconds
 ### Report Long Description
 	- The report shows the number of files and amount of data (in KB) backed up for a specified time period.
-	- The report shows the number of files and amount of data (in KB) backed up for a specified time period## Job Type Count
+	-  This helps to determine if your scheduling is balanced.## Job Type Count(210)
 ### Report Short Description
 `This donut chart represents the count of each job type, with drilldowns to the Job Summary.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 02 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 05 Seconds
 ### Report Long Description
 	- Use this chart for a high-level view of backup jobs, with access to the relevant details.
-	- Use this chart for a high-level view of backup jobs, with access to the relevant details## Job Error Code
+	- This report is equivalent to the following NetBackup OpsCenter report(s): Job Count, Restore Job Attempt Summary by Job Count, Restore Job Attempt Summary by Volume Restored.## Job Error Code(220)
 ### Report Short Description
 `Use this chart for a high-level view of backup errors by error code.
 Click a sector to view the Job Summary report for a specific error code.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : No Data Available
     Max Execution Time(recent) : No Data Available
 ### Report Long Description
 	- Each donut sector represents an error code with the number of error occurrences shown in a tooltip in the following format.
-	- Each donut sector represents an error code with the number of error occurrences shown in a tooltip in the following format## Job Duration
+	- The total count of all errors is displayed in the center of the donut.## Job Duration(300)
 ### Report Short Description
 `Represent job duration for backup and restore jobs.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 02 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 03 Seconds
 ### Report Long Description
 	- The report combines into one view, information about both backup and restore duration.
-	- The report combines into one view, information about both backup and restore duration## Error Log Summary by Server
+	- If, on a specific day, there were two backup events that completed after one hour and three hours respectively, and one restore completed after .5 hours, the bar reports a duration of 4.5 hours.
+You can also report on a single event type: * All Backup Events * Full Backups * Incremental Backups *Restores## Error Log Summary by Server(400)
 ### Report Short Description
 `View a tabular report that lists backup failure details gleaned from backup error logs.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 07 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 22 Seconds
 ### Report Long Description
-	- The report combines into one view, information about both backup and restore duration## Error Log Summary
+	- Use this report in conjunction with the Consecutive Errors By Client report to mitigate future problems by determining which types of errors occurred with the greatest frequency.
+You can also run Error Log Summary or Error Log Summary by Policy for similar data grouped on different attributes.## Error Log Summary(410)
 ### Report Short Description
 `View a tabular report that lists backup failure details gleaned from backup error logs.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 04 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 04 Seconds
 ### Report Long Description
-	- The report combines into one view, information about both backup and restore duration## Error Log Summary by Policy
+	- Use this report in conjunction with the Consecutive Errors report to mitigate future problems by determining which types of errors occurred with the greatest frequency.
+You can also run Error Log Summary by Server or Error Log Summary by Policy for similar data grouped on different attributes.## Error Log Summary by Policy(420)
 ### Report Short Description
 `View a tabular report that lists backup failure details gleaned from backup error logs.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : No Data Available
     Max Execution Time(recent) : No Data Available
 ### Report Long Description
-	- The report combines into one view, information about both backup and restore duration## Consecutive Errors
+	- Use this report in conjunction with the Consecutive Errors report to mitigate future problems by determining which types of errors occurred with the greatest frequency.
+You can also run Error Log Summary by Server or Error Log Summary for similar data grouped on different attributes.## Consecutive Errors(500)
 ### Report Short Description
 `Lists consecutive backup errors for consecutive days.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 49 Seconds